ministryofjustice/opg-data-lpa-instructions-preferences/README.md

 ### Run the unit tests locally

-They can be run in docker to save you havign to set anything up.
+They can be run in docker to save you having to set anything up.
 Simply run:

 ```commandline
 docker-compose up -d unit-tests